frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 80,000 Plaintext Passwords: An Open Source Love Story in Three Acts

 ### Talk Description
 Considering getting a new dog?
-Here are some name suggestions: fluffmuffin, peppercorn, monkeybreath
+Here are some name suggestions: fluffmuffin, peppercorn, monkeybreath.

 Just kidding, those aren't dog name suggestions -- those are a few of our users' plaintext passwords.